RivaD2/personal/node-fs-module/README.md

 When I first learned Node, I was introduced to the CommonJS syntax for modules.
 By default, Node uses this syntax (with these modules we use keywords like: `require`, `module.exports` `exports` etc.)

-Now with ES6 we can use ES modules in Node or ECMAScript Modules.
-This means that we now use keywords like: `export`, `import`, `export default`.
+Now, thanks to Frontend Masters, I learned that with ES6 we can use ES modules in Node or ECMAScript Modules.
+This means that we now use keywords like: `export`, `import`, `export default` in Node.

 In order to use the ES modules, we can tell node we want to use these specific modules by: